Sin7Y/ola-lang/docs/ola-examples.md

 # 👀 Ola Examples

-Ola contracts allow users to write complex business logic that will be deployed to Ola's l2 network, and cross-contract calls can be written between different contracts just like solidity.
+Ola contracts allow users to write complex business logic that will be deployed to Ola's l2 network, and cross-contract calls can be written between different contracts just like solidity and rust.

 ## Fibonacci